sonam-niit/Devops-July-2025/session-22-adv.testing/code-coverage.md

 pytest --cov=fb_login --cov-report=html
 # it will create html folder you can open index.html in browser and check
 # overall coverage by file, by class etc...

+# for prev session 21 if you want to check coverage for all files
+pytest --cov  # check the output

 ```